[PREV - GOOD_GUYS_DONT_DO_BAD] [TOP]

 a "fallen angel".

-Where Chesterton and his "Father Brown"
+Chesterton and his "Father Brown"

-question "What *is* justice?", and theft are intentionally
+pondering the question "What *is* intentionally depicted

-he repeatedly engineers events so the reader.
+law -- he repeatedly engineers events

-that the murderer goes free, if that
+so that the murderer goes free, if that Even here there is supposed

-outcome. to be something horrible
+seems like the most reasonable outcome. to be something horrible

 about theft, because "Thou

-Further, John Dickson Carr does
+Further, John Dickson Carr does shalt not steal".

 not seem to be a fan of the